-Cuccidati, also known as Sicilian Fig Cookies are traditionally served during the holidays.
-In my family, we enjoyed them year-round.
-The sweet dough is similar to that of a butter cookie and the filling is a mixture of dried figs, dried dates, raisins, walnuts, chocolate, apricot jam, honey, and spices.
+Cuccidati, also known as Italian cookies are traditionally served during the holidays.
+Sweet cookie dough filled with dried figs, dried dates, raisins, walnuts, chocolate, apricot jam, honey, and spices.
+Incredibly delicious little cookies!

 When I was a little girl growing up in New Orleans, my family had a Sunday tradition.
 It always began with morning Mass at St. Patrick’s Church, followed by lunch in the French Quarter.
 After lunch, we’d drive over to a wonderful little Italian bakery called Brocato’s.

 Cuccidati are fig stuffed cookies originating from Sicily which are traditionally served at Christmas time.
 Even though my grandfather was from Palermo, Sicily, I honestly don’t remember eating these cookies at Christmas.
-We ate them year-round.
+We ate these Italian cookies year-round.

 Cuccidati have quite a history but to me they’re simply my favorite fig cookie.
-The sweet dough is similar to that of a butter cookie and the filling is a mixture of dried figs, dried dates, raisins, walnuts, chocolate, apricot jam, honey, and spices.
+The sweet dough is similar to that of a butter cookie and the filling is a mixture of dried fruits, honey, and spices

 There are many different ways to make Cuccidati, each way unique to it’s maker.

-I make up a batch of the dough and put it in the refrigerator to chill.
-Meanwhile, I prepare the filling in my food processor.
+Make a batch of the cuccidati dough and put it in the refrigerator to chill.
+Meanwhile, prepare the cookie filling in a food processor.

 After the dough has chilled, roll out the dough and cut out little rectangles..